Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 What to See/Do

-Walk from Asakusa to Tokyo Bay if you want the full riverside experience.
+Walk from Asakusa toward Tokyo Bay if you want the full riverside experience.
 The evening illumination makes the cherry blossoms glow against the water, and the Tokyo Skytree backdrop adds drama.
 Bring your camera and plan to spend an hour walking the path as the light changes.

 Quick Pick: Go for the Tokyo Skytree backdrop and evening illumination combo.

-Snippet Takeaway: Sumida Park pairs riverside cherry blossoms with Tokyo Skytree views and evening illumination that transforms the scene into glowing pink corridors.
+Takeaway: Sumida Park pairs riverside cherry blossoms with Tokyo Skytree views and evening illumination that transforms the scene into glowing pink corridors.
 The walking path stays manageable even during peak bloom, making this one of the best spots for evening cherry blossom viewing with dramatic backdrops.

 Where Should You See Blossoms Along the Water in Tokyo?